fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

 The builtin MariaDB server uses port 3306.

 ## The Builtin phpMyAdmin Site
-we're using the builtin MariaDB default, so you can access the builtin phpMyAdmin site with a URL like below:
+You can access the builtin phpMyAdmin site with a URL like below if you're using the build-in MariaDB:

 **http://hostname[:port]/phpmyadmin**

 ## How to install APP
 1. Use any FTP tool you prefer to connect to the site (you can get the credentials on Azure portal);
-2. Upload the tar file of the APP that you want to install to the folder /home/site/wwwroot/;
+2. Upload the files of the app that you want to install to the folder /home/site/wwwroot/;
-3. Extract the contents into /home/site/wwwroot;
+3. Create database on the built-in MariaDB database for your app with the build-in phpMyAdmin;
+4. Update the config file of your app with your created database information;

 ## Startup Log
 The startup log file (**entrypoint.log**) is placed under the folder /home/LogFiles.